 Around the main series in the pool, you add “filling,” such as warm-up, technique preparations and cooldown.
 Technique exercises (page XX), speed, fixed situations and strength exercises are other examples of good filling.

+Example of Main Series

-Example of main seriesLetter indicates whether it’s swimming (S) or weight training (W).
+Letter indicates whether it’s swimming (S) or weight training (W).

 Color indicates the toughness of the series.
 High on the stress thermometer means that your muscles and immune system recover slowly.

 Stress thermometer.
 Blue is recovery.
-Red is very exhausting.
+Red is exhausting.
 The exact shade of the red depends on the amount of anaerobic work you’re able to make your body perform.
 The recovery, however, will be faster the more accustomed your body is to the work carried out.

 Description of the form of exercise makes it easy for you to come up with your own variations.